Fiewor/star-card/README.md

 - Trello
 - Heroku Technologies
 - YouCut Video Editor (For Composing and Editing Our Demo Video )
-- Pexel (For Publicly Available Videos that illustrates the journey of of solution)
+- Pexel (For Publicly Available Videos that illustrates the journey of our solution)

 ## Demo Video Link: